RN to MSN Admissions Requirements

-Applicants to the program must meet the following standards (RN-MSN All Track Options):
+Applicants to the online program must meet the following standards of RN to MSN admission requirements: (RN-MSN All Track Options):

 - Provide proof of a current unobstructed Registered Nurse (RN) license from the United States

 - Students awaiting their licensure exam may be admitted if they meet all other admissions criteria but must show proof of licensure prior to entering the third trimester of the program*